 Condor-G, for instance, can perform planning around a schedule.
-Remote site schedulers control the resources, and once Condor-G submits a job into a remote queue, when it will actually run is at the mercy of the remote scheduler (see Figure 7).
-But if the remote scheduler publishes information about its timetable or workload priorities via a ClassAd to the Condor-G matchmaker, Condor-G could make better choices by planning where it should submit jobs (if authorized at multiple sites), when it should submit them, and/or what types of jobs to submit.
-This approach is used by the PPDG.
-[6] As more information is published, Condor-G can perform better planning.
-But even in a complete absence of information from the remote scheduler, Condor-G could still perform planning, although the plan may start to resemble "shooting in the dark".
+Remote site schedulers control the resources, and once Condor-Gsubmits a job into a remote queue, when it will actually run is at the mercy of the remote scheduler (see Figure 8).
+But if the remote scheduler publishes information about its timetable or workload priorities via a ClassAd to the Condor-Gmatchmaker, Condor-Gcould begin making better choices by planning where it should submit jobs (if authorized at multiple sites), when it should submit them, and/or what types of jobs to submit.
+In fact, this approach is currently being investigated by the PPDG.
+[9] As more information is published, Condor-Gcan perform better planning.
+But even in a complete absence of information from the remote scheduler, Condor-Gcould still perform planning, although the plan may start to resemble "shooting in the dark".
 For example, one such plan could be to submit the job once to each site willing to take it, wait and see where it completes first, and then upon completion, delete the job from the remaining sites.

 Another combination is scheduling within a plan.
-Consider as an analogy a large company which purchases, in advance, eight seats on a train each week for a year.
-The company does not control the train schedule, so they must plan how to utilize the buses.
-However, after purchasing the tickets, the company is free to decide which employees to send to the train station each week.
-In this manner, Condor performs scheduling within a plan when scheduling parallel jobs on compute clusters.
-[78] When the matchmaking framework offers a match to an agent and the subsequent claiming protocol is successful, the agent considers itself the owner of that resource until told otherwise.
+Consider as an analogy a large company which purchases, in advance, eight seats on a Greyhound bus each week for a year.
+The company does not control the bus schedule, so they must plan how to utilize the buses.
+However, after purchasing the tickets, the company is free to decide to send to the bus terminal whatever employees it wants in whatever order it desires.
+The Condor system performs scheduling within a plan in several situations.
+One such situation is when Condor schedules parallel jobs on compute clusters.
+[75] When the matchmaking framework offers a match to an agent and the subsequent claiming protocol is successful, the agent considers itself the owner of that resource until told otherwise.
 The agent then creates a schedule for running tasks upon the resources which it has claimed via planning.

-5.2.
 Matchmaking in Practice

 Matchmaking emerged over several versions of the Condor software.
 The initial system used a fixed structure for representing both resources and jobs.
 As the needs of the users developed, these structures went through three major revisions, each introducing more complexity in an attempt to retain backwards compatibility with the old.
-This finally led to the realization that no fixed schema would serve for all time and resulted in the development of a C-like language known as control expressions [17] in 1992.
+This finally led to the realization that no fixed schema would serve for all time and resulted in the development of a C-like language known as control expressions [21] in 1992.
 By 1995, the expressions had been generalized into classified advertisements or ClassAds.
-[55] This first implementation is still used heavily in Condor at the time of this writing.
-However, it is slowly being replaced by a new implementation [59, 60, 58] which incorporated lessons from language theory and database systems.
+[54] This first implementation is still used heavily in Condor at the time of this writing.
+However, it is slowly being replaced by a new implementation [58, 59, 57] which incorporated lessons from language theory and database systems.

 A standalone open source software package for manipulating ClassAds is available in both Java and C++.
-[71] This package enables the matchmaking framework to be used in other distributed computing projects.
-[76, 27] Several research extensions to matchmaking have been built.
-Gang matching [60, 58] permits the co-allocation of more than once resource, such as a license and a machine.
-Collections provide persistent storage for large numbers of ClassAds with database features such as transactions and indexing.
-Set matching [10] permits the selection and claiming of large numbers of resource using a very compact expression representation.
-Named references [72] permit one ClassAd to refer to another and facilitate the construction of the I/O communities mentioned above.
+[68] This package enables the matchmaking framework to be used in other distributed computing projects.
+[73] Several research extensions to matchmaking have been built.
+Gang matching [59, 57] permits the co-allocation of more than once resource, such as a license and a machine.
+Collections provide persistent storage for large numbers of

+ClassAds with database features such as transactions and indexing.
+Set matching [14] permits the selection and claiming of large numbers of resource using a very compact expression representation.
+Indirect references [70] permit one ClassAd to refer to another and facilitate the construction of the I/O communities mentioned above.